Microscopic formulas for thermoelectric transport coefficients in lattice systems: Introduction

 The theory of transport coefficients developed in \cite{Luttinger,CHR,Niuetal} applies to continuum systems.
 It cannot be directly applied to lattice systems because it assumes certain scaling relations for electric and energy currents which do not hold on a lattice.
 (In fact, they do not hold for interacting continuum systems either, except after some spatial averaging \cite{CHR}).
+An even more basic issue is the lack of an accepted definition of charge and energy current densities on a lattice.
+Many expositions of linearized transport theory (see e.g. \cite{Mahan,ZlaticMonnier}) derive only the expressions for the volume-averaged current densities.
+But in order to define transport coefficients one needs to separate currents into transport and magnetization contributions \cite{CHR,Niuetal}.
+Such a separation does not make sense for volume-averaged currents.

-Since tight-binding models and other lattice Hamiltonians are ubiquitous in theoretical condensed matter physics, it is important to develop an analogous formalism for them.
-In \cite{thermalHallpaper} we described such a formalism and used it to derive microscopic formulas for the Hall conductivity and thermal Hall conductivity of lattice systems.
-In this paper we extend it to other transport coefficients.
-For simplicity, we focus on the case of 2d lattice systems and only briefly discuss the 3d case.
+Since tight-binding models and other lattice Hamiltonians are ubiquitous in theoretical condensed matter physics, it is important to develop a formalism for describing currents of conserved quantities in such systems.
+In fact, such a formalism has been described by A. Kitaev many years ago \cite{kitaev}, but it is rarely applied to transport theory.
+In our recent work we used it to prove a Bloch theorem for energy currents \cite{energyBloch} and to derive Kubo-type formulas for the electric Hall conductivity and thermal Hall conductivity of general lattice systems \cite{thermalHallpaper}.
+In this paper use the same approach to derive microscopic formulas for thermoelectric coefficients of general lattice systems.

 The main results of the paper are as follows.
 Our formulas for the symmetric parts of conductivity and thermal conductivity tensors \cite{thermalHallpaper} are completely analogous to continuum formulas.
 Surprisingly, this not the case for the symmetric parts of thermoelectric tensors.
 In general, microscopic formulas for them contain local terms as well as the expected Kubo term.
 We show that these extra terms are in fact required to ensure that transport coefficients are unaffected by the ambiguities in the definition of the microscopic energy density.
 We also show that in special cases, such as systems of free particles or systems with only density-dependent interactions, the additional terms vanish with a natural definition of currents.